 The hands-on session will introduce the web-based THERMOS tool as a viable means for cities, utilities and consultants to master-plan quicker and cheaper economically feasible, low-carbon thermal energy systems in Europe and beyond.
 Through Horizon 2020 funding THERMOS is free to use, and built with and for local energy planners.
 Participants will hear reflections from different THERMOS users about their experience and results from applying the software for instant high-resolution address-level mapping and built-in validated energy demand estimations.

 The session will invite participants to engage in on-site testing of the tool together with THERMOS experts.
 Bring your laptop or tablet and accelerate the planning of sustainable heating and cooling networks yourself.

 Scaling up the renovation of building stock in cities is important, if ambitious climate, energy and public health goals are to be achieved.
 This session shares insights from several European municipalities on their deep renovation experience and participants will be introduced to an innovative gamified platform that drives building renovations by better responding to user requirements and removing market barriers.

 Participants are also invited to explore the platform’s complementary tools, which help users assess the impacts of renovation on energy consumption, indoor environmental quality as well as health and well-being.
 Hands-on testing - both from a building user and a renovation business perspective - showcases how the gamified platform can make renovation more efficient and affordable.
 Moreover, participants are encouraged to contribute their experience and share relevant tools.

-Discover Mannheim, its history and green development in one of ten fascinating Study Tours.
-All Tours will be guided by local experts.
+Discover Mannheim, its history and green development in fascinating Study Tours.
+All virtual tours will be guided by local experts.
 More information will be made available soon.